Tuesday, December 16, 2025

 Although we liked the restaurant, it was quite cold inside (the heater was blowing cold air), and we had to keep our jackets on.

 We liked the Little Shucker Appetizer and the Rainbow Trout.
 The 6 oysters on a half-shell were tiny (and very expensive).
-All the other portions were on the smaller size, too.
-Even the tomato soup portion was minuscule.
-I felt like I was dining on portions meant for Hobbits.
+All the other portions were also smaller in size.
+Even the portion of tomato soup was minuscule.
+I felt like I was dining on portions meant for hobbits.

 We rode a Waymo back to the Sutter-Stockton garage, and Inna enjoyed her first time in a self-driving taxi.